TianranWu/myLeetcodeTravel/Interview-preparation.md

 - split the knowledge into two types.

-- propose two modules to mitigate the gap between the knowledge in source and target dataset.
+- propose two modules to mitigate the gap between the knowledge in the source and target dataset.
 - DET
 - Data augmentation